Real Estate Impact Conference

 Visiting Practitioner Lecture Series

 In addition to the Developer Lecture Series, the RPD program hosts the visit of practitioners to talk to students about various topics of importance in real estate development from careers in real estate law to what it takes to succeed and accomplish not only professional success but personal satisfaction in the work.
-2018 has included:
+Lectures have included:

 - Experienced construction litigation attorneys Kevin Dorse, J.D.
 '87 (from LA, managing partner of Theodora Oringher PC, and an expert in public construction/large infrastructure projects) and Joy Lundeen, J.D.
 '87 (head of the Construction Law Practice Group at Stearns Weaver, and an expert in private construction/large vertical projects).